-1. Establish in 60 per cent of the countries in the Region a nursing system clearly defining the role of nursing, the number and type of nursing personnel required for achieving the goals of national health plans, and the programs needed for preparation of personnel.
-Determine the type of nurses required by each country in accordance with the national reality and develop the educational programs required.
+1. Establishment in 60 per cent of the countries in the Region of a nursing system clearly defining the role of nursing, the number and type of nursing personnel required for achieving the goals of national health plans and the programs needed for preparation of personnel.
+To determine the type of nurses required by each country in accordance with the national reality and to develop the educational programs required.

-- Frame a national policy and prepare key nurses in methods of planning and programming, as a step toward the establishment of a nursing system. - Establish a mechanism for policy formulation, coordinated planning, and decision-making by nurses, physicians, and health authorities.
+- 1.1 Frame a national policy and prepare key nurses in methods of planning and programming, as a step towards the establishment of a nursing system. - 1.2 Establish a mechanism for policy formulation, coordinated planning, and decision-making by nurses, physicians, and health authorities. - 1.3 Develop a system for providing the necessary information for planning, conducting, and evaluating nursing service and nursing training programs.

-- Develop a system for providing the necessary information for planning, conducting, and evaluating nursing services and nursing training programs. - Promote descriptive and experimental research on the various components of nursing service and education systems for the purpose of developing new methods of providing nursing care, organizing and administering services, and training nursing personnel, particularly intermediate level and auxiliary personnel. - Include nurses especially prepared in administration in the decision-making groups at national, provincial, and municipal levels and in hospitals and other health services. - Define the functions of all members of the health team. - 2.
-Provide the population with safe nursing care in 60 per cent of the hospitals with 100 beds or more and 60 per cent of community health services.
+- 1.4 Promote descriptive and experimental research on the various components of nursing service and education systems for the purpose of developing new methods of providing nursing care, organizing and administering services, and training nursing personnel, in particular, intermediate level and auxiliary personnel. - 1.5 Include nurses especially prepared in administration in the decisionmaking groups at national, provincial and municipal levels and in hospitals and other health services. - 1.6 Define the functions of all members of the health team. - 2.
+Provide the population with safe nursing care in 60% of the hospitals with 100 beds or more and 60% of community health services.